IIDA-Institute/autoscaler/multidimensional-pod-autoscaler/KEP.md

 ### Non-Goals

 - Design of new multi-dimensional pod autoscaling algorithms.
+Although this proposal will enable alternate recommenders, no alternate recommenders will be created as part of this proposal.
 - Rewrite functionalities that have been implemented with existing HPA and VPA.
+- This proposal will not support running multiple recommenders for the same MPA object.
+Each MPA object is supposed to use only one recommender.

 ## Proposal
 ### User Stories